invariantlabs-ai/invariant-gateway/README.md

    # Make API requests to OpenAI using the client as usual.

 ### **🔹 Anthropic Integration**
-2. To setup an Anthropic key follow the steps [here](https://docs.anthropic.com/en/docs/initial-setup#set-your-api-key).
+2. To setup an Anthropic API key follow the steps [here](https://docs.anthropic.com/en/docs/initial-setup#set-your-api-key).

 3. **Modify Anthropic Client Setup**
    Instead of connecting directly to Anthropic, configure your `Anthropic` client to use the proxy.